-- Microchip animals by 12 weeks of age, at point of sale or change of ownership (whichever occurs first). - 2.
-Register animals with the Council by 6 months of age. - Cats settled with owners up to 1st July 1999, are exempt from lifetime registration.
-They must however be identified by either a microchip or a collar with a tag attached showing the cat's name and owner's address or phone number. - Under the Companion Animals Act, Council does not have regulatory powers to restrict roaming cats except in prohibited places such as food preparation / consumption areas and designated wildlife protection areas, unless clear evidence is available that shows the cat is causing a nuisance to neighbours and wildlife. - Predation by cats Felis catus is listed as a key threatening process under the Threatened Species Conservation Act 1995, owners must make every effort to prevent their cat/s from straying. - Cats can be trained to live indoors refer to the www.rspcansw.org. au for advice.
+- Microchipping and registration is a two-part process.
+Requirements for cat owners are: - 1.
+Microchip animals by 12 weeks of age, at point of sale or change of ownership (whichever occurs first). - 2.
+Register animals with the Council by 6 months of age. - Cats settled with owners up to 1st July 1999 are exempt from lifetime registration.
+However, they must be identified by either a microchip or a collar with a tag showing the cat's name and owner's address or phone number. - Under the Companion Animals Act 1998, Council does not have regulatory powers to restrict roaming cats except in prohibited places such as food preparation/consumption areas and designated wildlife protection areas, unless clear evidence is available that shows the cat is causing a nuisance to neighbours and wildlife. - Predation by cats Felis catus is listed as a key threatening process under the Biodiversity Conservation Act 2016; owners must make every effort to prevent their cat/s from straying. - Cats can be trained to live indoors refer to the www.rspcansw.org.au for advice.